frederic-perez/AmE-dictionary/data/dictionary.md

 __vent__ _v_ _slang_ :two: To express a negative emotion in a forceful way.
 __ventilator__ _n_ :two::pencil2: _med_ A machine that helps a patient breathe.
 This machine pumps oxygen into the lungs and removes carbon dioxide through a tube.
 The insertion of this tube into a person’s windpipe (trachea) is called intubation.
 __venture__ _n_
-__venue__ _n_ :two::hammer: _What's the venue?_
+__venue__ _n_ :two::hammer: _What’s the venue?_
 __Venus flytrap__ _n_ :camera::two::hammer:
-__veranda__ _n_ :three: A roofed platform along the outside of a house, level with the ground floor. _Syn_ porch, gallery, balcony, lanai, sun porch, stoop _We'll have our coffee on the veranda._
+__veranda__ _n_ :three: A roofed platform along the outside of a house, level with the ground floor. _Syn_ porch, gallery, balcony, lanai, sun porch, stoop _We’ll have our coffee on the veranda._
 __verbally__
 __verbatim__
 __verberize__
 __verbiage__ _n_ :two::hammer:
 __verboten__ _adj_ Not allowed.
 __verbum sap__ A shortening of the Latin phrase _verbum sapienti sat est_, literally, "a word to the wise (is sufficient)," meaning a wise or prudent person does not or should not require any further explanation.
-Typically used to emphasize the advice implied by one's statement. _Repeating the same weak, debunked arguments won’t make them true, you know.
+Typically used to emphasize the advice implied by one’s statement. _Repeating the same weak, debunked arguments won’t make them true, you know.
 Verbum sap._
 __verdant__ _Verdant hills._
 __verdict__ _n_ :three::hammer::pencil2:
 __verdigris__ _n_ :astonished: __2__ A green patina or crust of copper sulfate or copper chloride formed on copper, brass, and bronze exposed to air or seawater for long periods of time.
 “Green of Greece” is the literal translation of “vert de Grece,” the Anglo-French phrase from which the modern word _verdigris_ descends.